cudoventures/cudos-network-docs/src/learn/validators.md

 ### Unjailing a Validator

-To `unjail` a Validator the user must send a transaction to the network from the Validator address itself to prove their back online.
+To `unjail` a Validator the user must send a transaction to the network from the Validator address itself to prove they are back online.

 Run the following command:
 ```